conal/quotes/quotes.md

 "Education is an admirable thing, but it is well to remember from time to time that nothing that is worth knowing can be taught." - Oscar Wilde

-"Whenever you think that your needs are not being met, you’re telling the story of a future." - Byron Katie
+"Whenever you think that your needs are not being met, you're telling the story of a future." - Byron Katie

-"Peace is the result of retraining your mind to process life as it is, rather than as you think it should be." – Wayne W. Dyer
+"Peace is the result of retraining your mind to process life as it is, rather than as you think it should be." - Wayne W. Dyer

 "The greatest danger for most of us is not that our aim is too high and we miss it, but that it is too low and we reach it." - Michelangelo